ellizza78/VerzekSignalEngine/replit.md

 VerzekAutoTrader is a multi-tenant auto-trading platform designed for Dollar Cost Averaging (DCA) strategies.
 It automates trading by monitoring Telegram signals, broadcasting them to user groups, and executing DCA trades with advanced risk management across multiple exchanges.
 The platform includes a comprehensive subscription system with tiered access, progressive take-profit, auto-stop logic, and robust user/position management.
 The project aims to provide a secure, reliable, and automated trading environment with a strong focus on user experience and to enable users to participate in automated trading with sophisticated strategies.

 ## User Preferences
-- **Production Safety**: Enterprise-grade database with ACID compliance required
+- **Production Safety**: Enterprise-grade PostgreSQL database with ACID compliance
 - **Security First**: No hard-coded secrets, all environment variables mandatory
 - **Trade Capacity**: Default 50 concurrent positions per user (configurable)
 - **Build Process**: ALWAYS build Android APK from Replit Shell using `eas build` command (never use automated tools)
 - **Dynamic Updates**: Use OTA updates (eas update) for JavaScript changes; remote config for feature flags and settings; only rebuild APK for native changes
 - **Email Verification**: REQUIRED - All new users must verify email before login
+- **Concurrency**: 4 Gunicorn workers with PostgreSQL for production-scale traffic

 ## Production URLs
 - **Backend API**: https://verzekinnovative.com (Vultr VPS: 80.240.29.142)